-When I was in elementary school my mom started working.
+My mom started working when I was in elementary school.
 Before then she was a stay-at-home mom of seven.

 In the mornings she and I rode the city bus to the French Quarter where I went to school at a little red school house.
 We would stop at a store for a morning glory muffin on the way.